Data Model - Object Categories

 For certain types of data, event forms and relationship forms can encode similar information but represent the difference between instance knowledge and fused knowledge.

 .seenproperty to set “first observed” and “last observed” times during which an entity existed or a relationship was true.
-This date range can be viewed as fused knowledge - knowledge that summarizes or “fuses” the data from any number of instance knowledge nodes over time.
+This date range can be viewed as fused knowledge - knowledge that summarizes or “fuses” the data from many individual observations (instances) of the node over time.

 Instance knowledge and fused knowledge represent differences in data granularity.
-Whether to create an event form or a relationship form (or both) depends on how much detail is required for a given analytical purpose.
+Whether to create an event form or a relationship form (or both) depends on how much detail is required for your analysis.
 This consideration often applies to relationships that change over time, particularly those that may change frequently.

 DNS A records are a good example of these differences.
 The IP address that a domain resolves to may change infrequently (e.g., for a website hosted on a stable server) or may change quite often (e.g., where the IP is dynamically assigned or where load balancing is used).

 One option to represent and track DNS A records is to create individual timestamped forms (events) every time you

 a very high degree of granularity as the nodes will record the exact time a domain resolved to a given IP,

 potentially down to the millisecond.
 The nodes can also capture additional detail such as the querying client,